LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_make_1.rst.txt

 The ``documentation`` target requires the ``doclet`` tool and a single *doclet* object to be loaded.
 See the ``doclet`` tool for more details.

-Depending on the back-end Prolog compiler, the following top-level shortcuts are usually defined:
+Depending on the backend Prolog compiler, the following top-level shortcuts are usually defined:

 * ``{*}`` - ``logtalk_make(all)``